bnoguchi/everyauth/README.md

 ## Installation
     $ npm install everyauth

-If you are using node version 0.4.x, then make sure to use everyauth versions >=0.2.24 and <0.3

-    $ npm install everyauth@0.2.24

-If you are using node version 0.6.x, then everyauth version 0.3.x is coming soon.

 ## Quick Start
 Using everyauth comes down to just 2 simple steps if using Connect or 3 simple steps if using Express: